Panoptic Diffusion Models: co-generation of images and segmentation maps: Experiments

 \subsection{Qualitative Evaluaiton}

 In Fig. \ref{fig:compare}, we compare the images and masks generated by PDM with images generated by U-ViT.
 By training with segmentation masks, PDM learns that the shape of a stop sign should be octagon, while U-ViT cannot guarantee to generate an octagon stop sign.
 Similarly, PDM ensures to generate correct shapes for a fire hydrant and a human.
 In the last row of Fig. \ref{fig:compare}, PDM generates masks for not only elephants but also for the river, while a regular diffusion model misses the required component of the text prompt.\\ Figure \ref{fig.cogeneration} displays images generated with either ground-truth segmentation maps or co-generated maps.
 The generated maps in the bottom left show objects of the same categories and similar shapes as the ground-truth maps.
-The images on the right are conditioned on these segmentation maps, demonstrating the PDM's ability to simultaneously generate correlated images and maps.
+The images on the right are conditioned on these segmentation maps, demonstrating the PDM's ability to generate correlated images and maps.
 While images generated with ground-truth maps exhibit slightly better quality, co-generation removes the need for a segmentation input and produces diverse maps and images.
-Note that the pixel values in the generated segmentation maps correspond to category IDs (1-200), which are mapped to random RGB colors for visualization.
-The color map used is detailed in Appendix \ref{app.color}.

 Additional examples generated by PDMs are provided in Appendix \ref{appen.images}.
-Zero-shot results on the CIFAR-10 dataset demonstrate that our model can generate segmentation maps for various categories across different image datasets.
+The color map of categories are shown in Appendix \ref{app.color}.